-The withErrorBoundary function is provided in the @spm/universal-access-uipackage and provides the following functions:
+The withErrorBoundary function is provided in the @spm/core-ui package and provides the following functions:

-- Retrieves the list of errors from the Redux Store.
-You can use the default ReduxUtils.generateGlobalErrorSelectorinvoking error selector, or provide a customer selector. - For any errors, the withErrorBoundary function throws a JavaScript exception that is caught by the nearest ErrorBoundary. - Wraps a component in an ErrorBoundary. - Clears the errors from the Redux Store when the component is unmounted.
+- Retrieves the list of all errors from the Redux Store by calling the ReduxUtils.generateGlobalErrorSelector selector, or you can provide a single selector that is generated by the Social Program Management Web Development Accelerator. - For any errors that are stored on the Redux store, the withErrorBoundary function throws a JavaScript exception that is caught by the nearest ErrorBoundary. - Wraps a component in an ErrorBoundary. - Clears the errors from the Redux Store when the component is unmounted.